odk-x/docs/odkx-src/sync-endpoint-cloud-setup.rst

 .. _sync-endpoint-setup-take-stack-down-and-bring-back-up:

-Take the Stack/Swarm Down and Bringing it Back Up
+Take the Stack/Swarm Down and Bring it Back Up
 ----------------------------------------------------

 .. note::